 The Gulf Coast Council (GCC) is a regional entity of the International Federation of Fly Fishers (IFFF).
-Since 1964, the Federation of Fly Fishers has been an organized voice for fly fishers.
-We represent all aspects of fly fishing from the art of casting instration and fly tying, to the protection of our diverse fisheries.
-The International Federation of Fly Fishers, and its Councils, are the only organized advocate for fly fishing on an international, national and regional level.
-For forty years the Federation has been "conserving, restoring, educating - through fly fishing".
+Since 1964, the "Federation" has been "the organized voice for fly fishers".
+We represent all aspects of fly fishing from the arts of casting and fly tying, to the protection of our diverse fisheries.
+The International Federation of Fly Fishers, and its Councils, are "the only organized advocates for fly fishing on an international, national and regional level".
+For over 50 years the Federation has been "conserving, restoring, educating - through fly fishing".

-Founded in 2006, the Gulf Coast Council - IFFF represents ten (10) charter and affliated FFF clubs, as well as individual IFFF members, in Louisiana, Mississippi and coastal Alabama.
+Founded in 2006, the Gulf Coast Council - IFFF represents fourteen (14) charter and affliated IFFF clubs, as well as individual IFFF members, in Louisiana, Mississippi, coastal Alabama and northwestern Florida.

-With the country's greatest and most nutrient rich river and estuary system, plus the rich coastal rivers and estuaries of Mississippi and Alabama, the GCC region is home to some of the greatest saltwater fishing in North America, in both brackish and blue waters.
-Containing over one half of the saltwater marsh in the U.S., the northern Gulf coast from the Sabine River east to Pensacola is home to the greatest number of redfish - a.k.a., "Spottail Elvis" - in the nation.
-This region is also home to the nation's largest spotted seatrout fishery, as well as having some of the best offshore fisheries in the country located at the mouth of the Mississippi River.
+With the country's greatest and most nutrient rich river and estuary system located in Louisiana and with the rich coastal rivers and estuaries of Mississippi, Alabama, and northwestern Florida, the GCC region is home to some of the greatest saltwater fishing in North America, in both brackish and blue waters.
+Louisiana alone contains over one-half of the saltwater marsh in the U.S., and the northern Gulf coast from the Sabine River to the waters east of Destin are home to the greatest number of red drum or "redfish" in the nation.
+Our region is also home to the nation's largest, spotted weakfish (speckled trout/spotted seatrout) fishery, as well as having some of the best offshore fisheries in the country located at the mouth of the Mississippi River, and the white, sandy beaches from Waveland, MS to east of Destin, FL are also home to spectacular wade fishing for many species, especially pompano!

-GCC freshwater enthusiasts lay claim to fantastic, spotted bass fisheries in the many sandy streams that run through Mississippi and western Louisiana.
-The Red River and Delta areas have been home to several BASSMaster Classics; and Toledo Bend, Mississippi's Lake Okhissa and the South Alabama's Five Rivers Area are just few of the many regional reservoirs and natural estuaries that offer scenic areas for persuing big, largemouth bass.
-The Atchafalaya Basin is the largest river-driven swamp system in the United States, and its rich nutirents are the basis of some of the best wild areas to fish for big bluegill and other panfish, while several lake and reservoirs in Mississippi and Louisiana are rated in the top crappie (white perch/sacalete) waters in North America.
+GCC freshwater enthusiasts lay claim to fantastic, spotted and largemouth bass fisheries in the many sandy rivers and streams that run throughout Mississippi and in both southeaster and western Louisiana.
+The Red River and Delta areas have been home to a number of BASSMaster Classics; and Toledo Bend, Mississippi's Lake Okhissa and the South Alabama's Five Rivers Area are just few of the many regional reservoirs and natural estuaries that offer scenic areas for persuing big, largemouth bass.
+The Atchafalaya Basin is the largest, river-driven swamp system in the United States, and its rich nutrients are the basis of some of the best, wild areas to fish for large, "bull" bluegill and other panfish, while several lake and reservoirs in Mississippi and Louisiana are amongst the top-rated black and white crappie (i.e. white perch/sac-a-lait) waters in North America.

-With such great fishing opportunities, many anglers are looking to make the most of their experience on the waters of the GCC.
-We encourage you to discover why catching fish "on the fly" in the Gulf Coast Council region is the quintescent outdoors experience!
+We encourage you to discover why catching fish "on the fly" in the Gulf Coast Council region is the quintessential outdoors experience!

 It is the aim of the GCC to be an effective outreach organization in continuing the valued traditions of our sport.
 Any individual, family or non-profit organization can join the Gulf Coast Council by joining the International Federation of Fly Fishers.

-For more on the IFFF, check out their website.
+For more on the IFFF including membership information, check out the IFFF website.

-The Gulf Coast Council is more than just promoting the sport of fly fishing.
-Our mission is to also promote conservation and restoration within our region, through advocacy and funding of projects.
-The Federation and the Gulf Coast Council are 501(c)3 organizations operated through our bylaws.
+The Gulf Coast Council is about more than just promoting the sport of fly fishing.
+Our mission is to also promote conservation and restoration of fisheries within our region, through advocacy and funding of projects.
+The Federation and the Gulf Coast Council are 501(c)3 organizations, operated through our bylaws.

-Our bylaws are available online via this link.
+The GCC By Laws are available on line via this link.

-From its origination, the GCC has sponsored five "Gulf Coast Council Expos/Fly Fairs".
-These shows have been some of the largest, fly fishing events in the South.
-Also known to many as "conclaves", these weekend events served as both fundraisers for our council and an educational vehicles for members and the public.
-GCC events offer programs, exhibitors, workshops, tying demos, great food, great fishing and much more.
+Since its origination, the GCC has sponsored eight (8) "Gulf Coast Council Expos/Fly Fairs".
+These shows have been some of the largest and best fly fishing events ever held our area of the South.
+Historically known to many as "conclaves", these weekend events have served as both fundraisers for our council and as educational vehicles for members and the public.
+GCC Fly Fairs offer programs, exhibitors, workshops, tying demos, great food, great fishing and much more.

 The GCC also promotes events and activities of our member clubs.
-Click on our Calendar page to find out what's happening when around the Council and surrounding regions.
+Click on our Home and Calendar pages to find out what's happening around the Council and surrounding regions.

 IFFF Code of Angling Ethics